 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement.

 An interdisciplinary introduction to American identity.
 Examines expressions of national identity in arts and popular culture.
 Pays particular attention to race, ethnicity and gender from the 19th through the early 20th centuries.
 Clark, Kieran, Schuyler

 The development of the United States as a global and multiracial society.
 Topics can include the transatlantic slave trade in the 18th and 19th centuries; Pan Africanism, mass media in the African Diaspora; the Harlem Renaissance and Civil Rights movement.
 Same as AFS 150.
-Willard
+Clark

 Surveys the dominant tradition of American religious practice: spirituality.
 The goals of this course encompass the study of different forms of spirituality in the United States past and present.
 The course will familiarize you with mainstream as well as alternative spiritual practices, from Puritan Devotions and the Lakota Sundance to evangelicalism, political radicalism and various modes of artistic production.
 The course seeks to trace major outlines of development from past to present and to illuminate the meaning of spirituality for our time and in relation to American history.
 Same as RST 167.
 Lardas Modern